NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 [Biographical note written by Ellen Bouton, based on information provided by Sullivan.]

-Accession history: The 189 audio tapes were donated to the NRAO Archives in August 2010, and the related working files in May 2011.
+Accession history: The 188 audio tapes were donated to the NRAO Archives in August 2010, and related working files in May 2011 and October 2012.
 Additional materials, including materials related to Sullivan's other publications, subject files, photographs, books on radio astronomy history, bibliographies, and an extensive collection of published radio astronomy articles were received in September 2018.

 Access to collection: No restrictions.
 The Archives are open part-time; contact the Archivist for appointment.

 Publication rights: Copyright for his material has been assigned by Sullivan to The National Radio Astronomy Observatory.
 All requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist.
 Note that much of the material in the Working Files is biographical or other material about interviewees gathered from a variety of sources, including other institutions and archives, for which neither Sullivan nor the NRAO Archives holds publication rights.
 Additionally, neither Sullivan nor the Archives hold publication rights to the substantial quantity of published books, bibliographies, and articles.

 Use policy for interviews: Sullivan has signed a release as interviewer.
 We have made extensive efforts to obtain release forms from interviewees or their heirs/next of kin allowing us to open the interviews to researchers and to post them on the Web.
 In cases where we have been unable to find anyone to give permission, we have allowed access to the interview and posted the transcript with the goal of providing access to the material.
 For interviews without releases we are unable to grant permission to cite or publish.
 We would be grateful to anyone who is able to provide contact information allowing us to obtain release forms for the interviewees or their heirs/next of kin listed on this page.